bertrand-caron/rails-cv-app/README.md

     sudo service cv start

 **Note:** If you are running into trouble at this point, Unicorn will most likely ask you to look at the content of `shared/log/unicorn.stderr.log`.
-Do it and see, google your error and post an Issue on the Github tracker if you can't get out of it.
+Do it and see the content of the file, google your error and post an Issue on the Github tracker if you can't get out of it.

 ## 7.Nginx